Matthew-Harvey/Hangman/README.md

 # Hangman
-Classic Hangman game that is a mini coding challenge.
+Classic Hangman game as a mini coding challenge.